omnetpp/omnetpp.org/_posts/blog/2019-06-20-running-omnetpp-in-docker.md

 ---
 layout: post
-title: Running OMNeT++ in Docker
+title: Creating Reproducible Simulations
 author: Rudolf
 date: 2019-06-20
 category: blog
 ---
+It is often a problem to reproduce a given simulation experiment even if the model source code is available.
+It is hard to recreate the environment required for older models as it may require a specific operating system, compiler and OMNeT++ version.
-As OMNeT++ has several dependencies that can complicate the installation, we decided to make it available in an additional form.
-We are providing now a docker image that contains a specific version of OMNeT++ compiled in release mode.
+To help the researchers with this task, we are providing now a docker image that contains a specific version of OMNeT++ compiled in release mode.
 <!--more-->
 As this image is published on the Docker Hub registry, it is straightforward to deploy OMNeT++ on any machine that has Docker.
 The only command you need: